islaytitans/alien/docs/src/characters/hirsch.md

-## Hirsch, Ex-Marine
+# Hirsch, Ex-Marine

-Agenda
+## Agenda
--
+- Some people fight inner demons – you’ve been sent these creatures to test your faith in God.
+- Light ‘em up and show the devil who’s boss.

-- Health : 3
+## Health : 3

-Skills
+## Skills
 - Strength : 3
     - Close Combat
     - Heavy Machinary